 The Dell Computer Support Center tool helps you to maintain your PC in real time.
-Lots of options are within this tool that is confusing to the everyday home computer user.
+Many options are within this tool that is confusing to the everyday home computer user.

 This is the third of a three part series on the *My Dell software.
 It is a continuation of Part Two.

 Here we continue to look at features I think are useful for you.
 We look at things like the Scheduled Hardware Scan, Hard Drive Status and Help And Alerts.

 Part One shows how to download, install and load the latest version of the software.

-This tutorial includes lots of supporting images to help you use software.
+This tutorial includes many supporting images to help you use software.
 The Table of Contents links below gives you the choice to hop to the part of the article that interests you the most.